I. Tong Mak

 - PhD, University of Wisconsin, 1982

-There are 2-3 separate research projects ongoing in our laboratory, all in the general areas of cardiovascular oxidative inflammation and therapy.
-(1) HAART-mediated Cardiac Dysfunction and Protective Efficacy of Magnesium (PI): This project focuses on currently used anti-HIV agents (including NRTIs, NNRTIs and protease inhibitors) -mediated systemic oxidative events (e.g. neutrophil and endothelial activation, inflammatory cytokines) leading to cardiovascular dysfunction (by echocardiography) and pathology and potential protective mechanisms of Mg.
-Both cultured endothelial cells and relevant rodent models are used.
-The role of iron, calcium, and the protective efficacy and mechanisms of Mg are investigated.
-(2) EGFR Tyrosine Kinase Inhibition - Induced Cardiomyopathy (Co-I): This project focuses on if chronic erlotinib (an anti-cancer agent) treatment may induce hypomagnesemia and subsequent intestinal and cardiac inflammation/dysfunction in rats; and 2) if the TKI-induced systemic pathogenesis and cardiac dysfunction can be attenuated by the clinically-used Substance P receptor blocker.
-(3) Aortic Valve Inflammation Due To Hypomagnesemia (Co-PI, NIH RO1 submitted): The goal of this proposal is to investigate if chronic hypomagnesemia contributes to the development of aortic valve (AV) inflammation and calcification.
-Furthermore, we also investigate the role of the neurogenic peptide substance-P-mediated oxidative stress and determine if Mg supplementation may reverse aortic valve pathogenesis.
-This project involves molecular assessment of key osteogenic mediators, along with relevant inflammatory infiltrates in the isolated aortic valves leading to valve calcification.
+Currently there are 2 separate research projects ongoing in our laboratory, all in the general areas of cardiovascular and renal oxidative inflammation and therapy.
+(1) Highly active antiretroviral agents and/or HIV-mediated Cardiac Dysfunction and Protective Efficacy of Magnesium (PI): This project focuses on currently used anti-HIV agents (including NRTIs, NNRTIs and protease inhibitors) -mediated systemic oxidative events (e.g. neutrophil and endothelial activation, iNOS induction, inflammatory cytokine upregulation) and lipid metabolic disturbances leading to cardiovascular dysfunction (by echocardiography) and pathology, and potential protective mechanisms of Mg.
+Both cultured endothelial cells and relevant rodent models have been used.
+The roles of hypomagnesemia and SP-mediated neurogenic inflammatory cascade, and the protective efficacy and mechanisms of Mg are investigated.
+More recent efforts have focused on gene disregulation related to lipid metabolism and the Nfr2 mediated antioxidant defense pathway.
+(2) EGFR Tyrosine Kinase Inhibitors - Induced Cardiomyopathy and cutaneous toxicity: This project focuses on if chronic EGFR-TKI (e.g. erlotinib) treatment may induced hypomagnesemia and subsequent cardiac inflammation/dysfunction and dermitis in rats; and if the TKI-induced systemic pathogenesis and cardiac dysfunction and cutaneous toxicity can be attenuated by the clinically-used Substance P receptor blocker.
+We received a US patent award for the latter effort in 2016; we plan to continue this pre-clinical effort towards a potential clinical therapy for cancer patients receiving EGFR inhibition therapy in the near future.

 Mak, I.-T, Kramer, J.H., Chmielinska, J.J, Spurney, C.F., Weglicki, W.B.
 The EGFR TKI, erlotinib, causes hypomagnesemia, oxidative stress and cardiac dysfunction: attenuation by substance P-receptor blockade.
 J. Cardiovasc.
 Pharmacol.
 In Press.
 2014.